 Labour of love

-The Christian life is a life of waiting and working.
+The Christian life is one of waiting and of working.

 Advent puts us in mind of the waiting.
 We look not only to Christ’s first coming, but ahead to His second coming, to judge the living and the dead.

 Here is how Old Testament saints waited for that first coming:

 “I wait for the LORD, my soul doth wait, and in his word do I hope.
 My soul waiteth for the Lord more than they that watch for the morning: I say, more than they that watch for the morning.
 Let Israel hope in the LORD: for with the LORD there is mercy, and with him is plenteous redemption.
 8 And he shall redeem Israel from all his iniquities.”
 (Psalm 130:5-8)

 The long-awaited Lord did indeed come to redeem Israel from all their iniquities.
 But His first coming does not do away with waiting.

 Paul explains this in 1 Thessalonians chapter 1 (the passage from which our phrase originates).
 He narrates the conversion story of the Thessalonians:

 “Ye turned to God from idols to serve the living and true God; And to wait for his Son from heaven, whom he raised from the dead, even Jesus, which delivered us from the wrath to come.”
 (1 Thessalonians 1:9-10)